stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ```
 ## A Simple Test

-Now that we have all dependencies installed, lets get started with golden tests.
+Now, that we have all dependencies installed, lets get started with golden tests.

 First lets create a `FizzBuzz ` module to be tested and add some code.
-For convinience I have created it inside a `FIZZBUZZ` directory.
+For convinience, I have created it inside a `FIZZBUZZ` directory.

 ```haskell
 module FIZZBUZZ.FizzBuzz where